W&W: 2016: "Arcade", "Live the Night", "Caribbean Rave" and "Get Down"

 At the 2015 Tomorrowland event, Dimitri Vegas & Like Mike played an unreleased song, which was later revealed to be a collaboration with W&W in a Tomorrowland Aftermovie.
 In mid-February, Dimitri Vegas & Like Mike announced that the song would be released on 29 February 2016 with the title "Arcade".
 In parallel, they launched a PR action on their website, where a selection of classic, well-known "arcade games" such as Mortal Kombat, Pac-Man or Donkey Kong could be played on a game machine.
 The official music video came out on 1 March, showing the four producers in comic style as they are drawn into an arcade machine and become characters in various arcade games.
 The song became a success and reached #1 on the Beatport Top 100.

 On 28 March 2016, "How Many" was released through Armada Music which was described as a hybrid of happy hardcore, eurodance and big room house.

 On 15 April 2016, the duo's remix of "Don't Let Me Down" by The Chainsmokers and Daya was released.
 Together with The Chainsmokers, they premiered the song's remix at the Ultra Music Festival in Miami.
-The remix was described as a "festival-friendly" big room house song by We Got This Covered.

 On 1 June they released their remix of "Needed Me" by Rihanna, with trap influences.

 On 11 July 2016, "Live the Night" appeared as the fourth collaboration with Hardwell, which had been played by both Hardwell and W&W since 2014.
 The track was long-awaited by listeners, but the trio had not been satisfied with both the instrumental version or the version recorded with Harrison's vocals, and eventually settled on vocals by US crunk rapper Lil Jon.
-Critics wrote that the song was well-produced, but had a dated sound due to its delayed release.

 In 2015, the track "Meet Her at Tomorrowland" was made available on the compilation album The Secret Kingdom of Melodia, which was a cover version of the 2000 track "Meet Her at the Love Parade" by Da Hool and was produced with Dimitri Vegas & Like Mike.
 As a separate free track, the title was released on 8 August 2016 by Dimitri Vegas & Like Mike without W&W being credited.

 The track "Caribbean Rave" was used as an intro for their festival sets between spring and autumn in 2016, and was officially released on 31 October 2016 through Mainstage Music.
 The song was stylized as a big room track with a "touch of the Caribbean" based on its instrumental sounds.

 On 18 November 2016, they released their fifth official collaboration with Hardwell titled "Get Down".
 It enjoyed popularity following its premiere at the Ultra Music Festival.
 Unlike its predecessors, the track was based on jungle terror elements together with their typical big room style.
 The track was released on Revealed Recordings and not on Mainstage Music, and reached #13 on the Beatport Top 100.